Cobertos/VisualsSandbox/README.md

 ![Microphone audio source GUI](./Media/MicrophoneAudioSource.png)

 Working with Microphone sound is a massive pain in Unity.
 This `MonoBehavior` sets up the attached `AudioSource` with Microphone input.
-Using something like [`Virtual Audio Cable/Volumeeter`](https://www.vb-audio.com/Cable/index.htm) on Windows, you can pipe music to a Microphone input and do stuff with it in Unity.
+Using something like [`Virtual Audio Cable/Voicemeeter`](https://www.vb-audio.com/Cable/index.htm) on Windows, you can pipe music to a Microphone input and do stuff with it in Unity.

-Note:
+Troubleshooting/Notes:

+* If the audio is also playing in Unity (it most likely is).
+Attach your audio source to a mixer (in the Audio Mixer window) and attentuate it down to 0.
+That's the only way to mute it while still getting the unmodified spectrum data.
 * There seems to be latency based on the length of the clip in `Microphone.Start()`.
-It's an integer, so the lowest it goes is 1, 1 second of latency seemingly.
-This is unfixable right now :(
+To mitigate
+ * Make sure that your DSP Buffer is set to "Best Latency" in your project settings
 * If you experience garbage crackling and stuff in your microphone, make sure that your audio source outputs to a mixer.
 Once you start your game in the editor, edit the pitch of that mixer and set it back to 100.00%, it should go away while the game is still active.
-Annoying af, but I don't know how to fix.
-* Sometimes Unity will get really nasty memory leaks when working with `Microphone.Start()`.
-If your console fills up with them just restart Unity.
-Though it's usually stable...
+The code tries to account for this (waiting until the microphone position is > 0) but it might not work all the time.
+* Using with other audio tools could potentially cause conflicts at least in Windows.
+[Voicemeeter](https://forum.vb-audio.com/viewtopic.php?t=87#p474) has a good write up here, but Windows audio has potentially multiple interfaces (MME, WASAPI, KS, Direct-X) to access audio devices from and doing so from multiple different ones or if any tool accesses in "Exclusive" mode can cause failures.
+Take care when choosing these settings in your other programs as they could conflict with Unity
+ * In the case of Voicemeeter, it defaults to WDM (faster and newer), though you should use MME, otherwise it will cause Unity to hang and/or start leaking memory and requires a Unity restart.

 ### Contributing